Marker Logo

 Everett in Snohomish County, Washington — The American West (Northwest)

-1. Fire Station No.2 Marker
+1. Fire Station No. 2 Marker

 Inscription.

 Location.
 47° 58.824′ N, 122° 12.252′ W. Marker is in Everett, Washington, in Snohomish County.
-Marker is at the intersection of Oakes Avenue and California Street, on the right when traveling north on Oakes Avenue.
+It is at the intersection of Oakes Avenue and California Street, on the right when traveling north on Oakes Avenue.
 Touch for map.
 Marker is at or near this postal address: 2801 Oakes Ave, Everett WA 98201, United States of America.
 Touch for directions.

 Click or scan to see